gardehal/python-playlist/README.md

   - Close tab after video is watched not possible?
 Have to guess with time, can't account for pauses
   - download stream, play in subprocess VLC which sets video to watched when video finishes or VLC closes would be nice (easy for yt, third party without pytube-like packs much harder)

-- prune/delete should have confirmation input and list removed/soft deleted content
-- prune remove stream IDs, fails to remove if entities have been removed, but not ids
 - automatic play, somewhat more annoying with an external hosting site like YT, but playback can wait for time legnth of stream listen to input, and play next when time is up.
 Ads, loading etc. must be taken into account, setting for buffer time?
-- add more data to -listplaylists, total number of streams, sources, playlists, softdelete option
 - index not working, just lucky testing with small list?
 - backgroundContent - implementation - group bgc and play at the end or start? option to only play bgc?
 - Playlist list with uris watched to avoid getting duplicates? this is likely edge case due to testing functionality. also duplicate of watchlog function basically